calebomusic/Shmasana/README.md

 ### Application State

 Following the Redux framework, there is a single source of truth, the application state.
 Application state includes the loading state, current project, current user, sidebar state, current task, tasks, view, and current workspace.
-The user, project, task, and workspace slices of state hold the respective properties and association info typically the primary key (associations are described in greater detail below).
-All the workspace tasks are held in state to avoid additional AJAX requests and enable fluid transitions between views.
+The user, project, task, and workspace slices of state hold the respective properties and association info (associations are described in greater detail below).
+All the workspace's task are held in state to avoid additional AJAX requests and enable fluid transitions between views.
 The task includes the present task and past task actions to support optimistic updating.

 An example application state is: